santhart97/whats-my-offer/README.md

 ## Conclusions and Future Work

-Through the use of ML and streamlit I created an app that can predict the price of a car.
-However, there are many improvements tha could be done in the future.
+Through the use of ML and streamlit I created an app that can predict the price of a car based on the variables mentioned above.

+There are some improvements that could be done in the future.

 1. Data:
-- In order for the predictions to be more accurate more parameters could be used such as condition of the car, number of doors, type of car (SUV, Convertible, etc...), among many others.
+- In order for the predictions to be more accurate more parameters could be used such as; condition of the car, number of doors, type of car (SUV, Convertible, etc...), among others.

 2. Models: